UBC-MDS/eurovision_contest_rank_analysis/README.md

 After using the `make clean` command to reproduce the analysis, use the command below in the repository's root folder.
 Please ensure that you have followed the dependencies installation.

     make all

+### Option 3: Using the Dockerfile

+Docker files are a set of hardware and software virtualization to simulate an environment.
+In order to make your job easier, we have made a docker file and published it on Docker Hub.
+Follow the steps below to reporduce the analysis.

+At first, install [Docker](https://www.docker.com/get-started/) and set up your account.
+Then clone this GitHub repository and run the following command at the command line/terminal from the root directory of this project:

+    docker pull mrnabiz/eurovision_contest_rank_analysis_docker_file:latest

+After pulling the docekr file, In the CLI browse to the repository's root folder and mount the docker image as a docker container with the command (The docker image is compatible with M1 and M2 apple chips too):

+    docker run -it --rm -v /$(pwd):/home/eurovision mrnabiz/eurovision_contest_rank_analysis_docker_file make -C /home/eurovision all

+To clean the results of the analysis that they were produced before you need to run the make clean command to clean the results folder.
+Navigate to the root repository of the git folde and run:

+- If you are using Macbook devices with M1 or M2 chips,please use:

+    docker run -it --rm -v /$(pwd):/home/eurovision mrnabiz/eurovision_contest_rank_analysis_docker_file make -C /home/eurovision clean

+- If you are using other Macbook, Windows or Linux devices please load the image first with the command:

+    docker run -it --rm -v /$(pwd):/home/eurovision mrnabiz/eurovision_contest_rank_analysis_docker_file

+Then, you'll find yourself in the loaded container and with the command below you will be able to clean the reults folder.

+    make -C /home/eurovision clean

 ## Dependecies